mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             Parameter ``to_sensor`` (:py:obj:`mitsuba.Transform4f`):
                 A Transform4f which is applied to the ``normals`` parameter before denoising.
-This should be used to tranform the normals into the correct coordinate frame.
+This should be used to transform the normals into the correct coordinate frame.
 This parameter is optional, by default no transformation is applied.